 – Sarah Michael (BMO Loran Scholar ’93), Senior Social Development Specialist at the World Bank.
 Read more.

 In the summer, we challenge scholars to broaden their horizons and gain meaningful work experience in the public, private and non-profit sectors.

 Loran Scholars complete three types of 12-week summer internships: enterprise, public policy and community development.
 They can access our networks and up to $10,000 in funding for these internships, which take place in Canada or abroad.

-This summer, our scholars are working in 15 countries and 8 different provinces in Canada.
-Twenty-three scholars found their internships through a staff member, a past or present Loran Scholar, or a member of our extended network.
+This past summer, our scholars working in 16 countries and 8 different provinces in Canada.
+Forty-two scholars found their internships through a staff member, a past or present Loran Scholar, or a member of our extended network.

 “From reviewing municipal legislation in New Zealand to working with a Cambodian NGO to working on engineering projects in Kitimat and Prince Rupert, my summer internships defined my four years of university and helped me explore how I want to contribute to the world.”